-I once went to a party with a friend.
-The snow had just started falling and it was the first time I had ever driven in snow.The party was at a house rented by several young men.
+The snow had just started falling.
+It was the first time I had ever driven in snow.The party was at a house rented by several young men.
 One of them owned a female dog that was half Golden Lab and half German Shepherd.
 Another had a male dog that was half Doberman and half Greyhound.
 The two dogs got together and ended up with a family of 7 puppies.
 The boys managed to find a home for 6 of them, but there was one left over.

 When I sat on the floor, it came running up to me and laid down on my lap.
 The owner of the female dog said that he was going to have the pup “put down” tomorrow.
 She was the only one that he hadn’t placed in a home.
 I immediately decided to take her.